 In every sense of the word, novels are long.
 The structure is long.
 The list of characters is often (but not always) long.
 The lists of backstory and subplots are long.
-It’s very difficult to capture every character and every subplot in a film adaptation.
+It’s challenging to capture every character and every subplot in a film adaptation.

 In fact, it’s impossible.
 That’s why you see film adaptations often infuriating the literary following that the novel being adapted has.
 Characters are cut or melded into one.
 Subplots are dropped.
 Backstories for the main characters are dropped.

-It becomes a difficult task to stay true to the novel as much as readers and audiences want.
+It becomes a difficult task to stay faithful to the novel as much as readers and audiences want.

 With short stories, screenwriters have less to take on and more room to expand.
 There is more freedom in adapting short stories.